-This seasonal visit was at the height of the visitor season, on a warm, sunny day.
+This seasonal visit was at the height of the visitor season on a warm and sunny day.
 Although it was quite early, there were plenty of tourists on Summerleaze beach, mingling with the early morning dog walkers.
-The tide was racing in across the flat beach and clean surf had attracted some early birds with their boards.
+The tide was racing in across the flat beach and clean surf had attracted some early birds with their surfboards.
 It was shaping up to be a typical North Cornwall day in mid-August.

 Looking down on Summerleaze beach in the morning.

 A straightforward analysis from Janet.

 Seasonal showers greeted me at Summerleaze beach in Bude, the weather varying between bright sunshine and hail.
 At low tide the beach is an enormous expanse of sand, rock and river channel.
 Summerleaze sits head on to the Atlantic, wild and hypnotic when you’re by the water.
 Bude is very hospitable and open to visitors, yet retains a proud independence.
 The depth of affection for Bude, plus pride and belonging to a community, radiates from all three interviews.